A Proof of the CSP Dichotomy Conjecture: Algorithm

+The function $\AnswerOrReduce$ (see the pseudocode) checks different types of consistency such as cycle-consistency and irreducibility, and reduce a domain if the instance is not consistent.
+If it is consistent, then either it reduces a domain to a proper strong subset, or it uses $\SolveLinearCase$ to solve the remaining case.

+First, the function $\AnswerOrReduce$ checks whether the instance $\Theta$ is cycle-consistent (function $\CheckCycleConsistency$).
+If it is not cycle-consistent then either some domain can be reduced, or the instance has no solutions.
+In both cases we terminate the function and return the result.
+If it is cycle-consistent then we go on.

+If the size of every domain is one it returns that a solution was found.

-\begin{step} Check whether $\Theta$ is irreducible.
-If not then we reduce a domain $D_{i}$ for some $i$ or state that there are no solutions. \end{step}
+Then we check whether the instance is irreducible (function \CheckIrreducibility).
+If it is not irreducible then we return how to reduce some domain or return that there is no solutions, otherwise we go on.

-\begin{step} Replace every constraint of $\Theta$ by all weaker constraints.
-Recursively calling the algorithm, check that the obtained instance has a solution with $x_{i}=b$ for every $i\in\{1,2,\ldots,n\}$ and $b\in D_{i}$.
-If not, reduce $D_{i}$ to the projection onto $x_{i}$ of the solution set of the obtained instance. \end{step}
+After that we check a different type of consistency (function $\CheckWeakerInstance$).
+We make a copy of $\Theta$, and simultaneously replace every constraint by all weaker constraints without dummy variables.
+Recursively calling the algorithm, we check that the obtained instance has a solution with $x_{i}=b$ for every $i\in\{1,2,\ldots,n\}$ and $b\in D_{i}$.
+If not, reduce $D_{i}$ to the projection onto $x_{i}$ of the solution set of the obtained instance.
+Otherwise, go on.

-By Theorem~\ref{AbsorptionCenterStep} we cannot loose the only solution while doing the following two steps. \begin{step} If $D_{i}$ has a binary absorbing subuniverse $B_{i}\subsetneq D_{i}$ for some $i$, then we reduce $D_{i}$ to $B_{i}$. \end{step}